fulopdenes/constructionData-myStock/README.md

 # ConstructionData-MyStock

-https://mystock-frontend.onrender.com/ - !!! it doesn't load in the first two minutes, but after 2 minutes the page has to be refreshed. !!!
+https://mystock-frontend.onrender.com/ - !!! it doesn't load in the first two and half minutes.
+Please refresh the page after 2:30 minutes. !!!

 ## 1. Description:
 This web-based program is very similar to the traditional Excel program.
 The advantage of the program is that the data can be read even with a device with a small screen.
 The program supports the daily work of construction industry operators by automatically synchronizing data.